bhickensalsa/stocksignal/README.md

 * **Code Refactoring:** AI was also used to refactor and improve the existing code by suggesting optimizations and identifying potential issues.
 * **Javadoc Generation:** AI was employed to write comprehensive Javadoc comments to ensure clear documentation of the codebase.

-While AI has been instrumental in speeding up development, the core logic and functionality have been thoroughly reviewed and tested by developers.
+While AI has been instrumental in speeding up development, the core logic and functionality have been thoroughly reviewed and tested by the developer.

 ## Contributing